swisstopo/swissgeol-boreholes-dataextraction/docs/predictions-json.md

     │   └── page_dimensions[]             # Dimensions of each page, in PDF points
     │
-    ├── boreholes[]                       # All boreholes identified in the document │   ├── borehole_index                # Zero-based index to distinguish boreholes
+    ├── boreholes[]                       # All boreholes identified in the document │   ├── borehole_index                # Zero-based index for extracted boreholes
     │   ├── metadata
     │   │   ├── elevation                 # Borehole surface elevation, if found
     │   │   └── coordinates               # Borehole coordinates, if found
-    │   ├── layers[]                      # Ordered geological layers of the borehole profile │   │   ├── material_description      # Soil/rock description for this layer
+    │   ├── layers[]                      # Detected layers of the borehole profil │   │   ├── material_description      # Material text description
-    │   │   └── depth_interval            # Vertical extent of the layer
+    │   │   └── depth_interval            # Measured depth of the layer's upper and lower limits
     │   ├── bounding_boxes[]
     │   │   ├── page                      # Page number for this segment
     │   │   ├── sidebar_rect              # Area of the depth sidebar, if found